 At all levels, girls are encouraged to draft their work so that they may edit, polish and improve it; during this process, discussion with their teachers is always available.
-In years 7, 8 and 9 grammar, spelling and punctuation are taught formally in order that girls write clearly and accurately.
+In Upper 3, Lower 4, and Upper 4 grammar, spelling and punctuation are taught formally in order that girls write clearly and accurately.

-The Department's aim is also to foster a love of literature for its own sake in the hope that girls will become independent readers and continue to enjoy reading into their adult years.
-There is close liaison with the school librarian and Years 7, 8 and 9 are taken into the library regularly during the course of their English lessons.
-Keen participation in the annual Readathon scheme and Carnegie Shadowing is now firmly established and the organisers have commended Talbot Heath on the impressive number of books that its pupils have managed to read and discuss.
+The Department’s aim is also to foster a love of literature for its own sake in the hope that girls will become independent readers and continue to enjoy reading into their adult years.
+There is close liaison with the school librarian and Upper 3, Lower 4, and Upper 4 pupils are taken into the library regularly during the course of their English lessons.
+Keen participation in the annual Readathon scheme is now firmly established and the organisers have commended Talbot Heath on the impressive number of books that its pupils have managed to read and discuss.

 Visits to theatres are frequent, our trips taking pupils to places such as Stratford-upon-Avon, London, Salisbury and Southampton.